 Threshold for VAT registration in China

 The financial authorities agreed in 2018 to the new threshold for VAT registration in China, which increased from CNY 30,000 to CNY 100,000, helping small companies in the country, for at least 2 years.
 Also, the reduction of local education taxes on businesses has been recently implemented in China.
-For complete information about the taxation system in China and the updates for 2024, you should talk to one of our company formation representatives in China.
+For complete information about the taxation system in China and the updates for 2025, you should talk to one of our lawyers in China.

 Companies registered in China are obligated to respect the VAT regulations.
 This means that regular VAT returns must be submitted, alongside maintaining the records of the VAT payments.
 Our Chinese lawyers are aware of the law changes in the tax structure and can assist business owners in remaining compliant.